torlye/mp3player-sync/README.md

 ## Implementation

 Implemented as a cross-platform PowerShell script.
-Tested mainly on Ubuntu Linux.
+Tested mainly on Windows and Ubuntu Linux.

 ### External tools
 * PowerShell 7, to run the script